OSVR/OSVR-Docs/Frequently-Asked-Questions-(Developers).md

 # Frequently Asked Questions
 This is an ad-hoc page to answer most frequently asked questions regarding the use of the OSVR HDK.

 ***Note that we've a very important firmware update for HDK v1.2.
-Please see p
+Please see the point directly below.

 1. My tracker seems to be disconnecting, help!